Riktam-Santra/Fludex/README.md

 ## App Controls
 When reading the manga, click once on a page to go to the next page and click twice on a page to go the previous page.

+## Things that aren't working
+- **You can't add libraries to manga or mark a chapter as read, this seems to be a mangadex issue.** However, you can still view your mangadex library and change it through the site itself.

 ## Compiling the App
 - Add the /bin directory of your flutter installation to your system PATH
 - Next you will have to [enable desktop support](https://flutter.dev/desktop)